Urigo/angular-meteor/atmosphere-packages/angular2-css/README.md

       styleUrls: ['imports/foo.less.css']
     })
     class Foo {
     }

    ```

  - Another way is to have styles delivered to the client along with the component itself.
-   In this way, you'll need to use `styles` property, i.e.:
+   In this way, you'll need to import the style file explicitly and use `styles` property, i.e.:

    ```ts